-This employment opportunity is open to all applicants
+This employment opportunity is restricted to Iqaluit residents only.

 Reporting to the Manager, Tobacco and Cannabis Programs, the Cannabis Program Coordinator will be responsible for the development of the strategy and programing to address the impacts and responses to the legalization of recreational cannabis use.
 It will consider harm reduction approaches to addressing the use and overuse of both legal and illegal substances.
 The position will work with a wide range of stakeholders on modernizing the approach to harm reduction of cannabis use in the Territory.

 The Coordinator provides leadership in program design and development to ensure focus on critical determinants of health and social well-being for Nunavummiut related to cannabis use.
 The Coordinator provides content expertise and operational direction for a division charged with implementing a work plan for reducing the harm of cannabis use in Nunavut.
 The Coordinator works closely with other Territorial Population Health positions, other GN departments (such as the Department of Finance and Justice), as well as non-governmental organizations, including Nunavut Tunngavik Incorporated, to ensure that cannabis harm reduction is incorporated into departmental policies, priorities and initiatives.
 As a member of the tobacco and cannabis team, the position will also support the tobacco program in its implementation and delivery as and when required.